 Most insurance companies require you to seek medical treatment within 14 days of the car accident to be covered under the PIP policy.
 Some insurance providers also require that you seek medical care from an approved physician.

 Florida’s car accident laws dictate the compensation process.
 It is important that we work within these laws, while also seeking the compensation that you deserve.
-Depending on your case, there may be a variety of damages that can be recovered from your Fort Myers car accident.
+Depending on your case, we may be able to claim a variety of damages for your Fort Myers car accident.

-There are times where PIP does not cover all of the costs.
-In these instances, it may be necessary to seek damages from the other driver’s insurance.
-Costs that may be recovered from another driver include:
+There are times where PIP does not cover all the costs associated with an accident.
+In these instances, we may seek damages from the other driver’s insurance.
+Costs that we may seek from the other driver include:

 - Medical costs